Austria frustrate Spain, U.S. lead France

 After Tipsarevic's win on Friday, Stepanek refused to shake his hand and the Serb had to be restrained by team mates before accusing his opponent of making an obscene finger gesture.

+Argentine pair David Nalbandian and Eduardo Schwank will be hoping for some more boisterous support at the Parque Roca for their match against Marin Cilic and Ivo Karlovic.

+The hosts are looking to make up for the disappointment of losing to Spain in the 2008 and 2011 finals.

-(Additional reporting by Julien Pretot in Paris, Jan Lopatka in Prague and Rex Gowar in Buenos Aires, editing by Ken Ferris and Alison Wildey)
+(Additional reporting by Julien Pretot in Paris and Jan Lopatka in Prague; editing by Ken Ferris)